Volcano climbing- Mgahinga National Park.

-Mgahinga National Park includes three dormant volcanoes.
-A hike to any of the peaks one has to be physically fit and they are all worth your attention.
+Volcano climbing-Mgahinga National Park includes three dormant volcanoes.
+Hiking to any of the peaks one has to be physically fit and they are all worth your attention.
 The highest volcano, Mt Muhavura, hides a cool swimmable lake at the top, next to it Mt Gahinga presents you with a beautiful summit swamp when you ascend it.
 Finally, Mt Sabinyo is the most dynamic climbing experience (not for anyone suffering from vertigo!) with a peak where three countries meet; it takes about 482 kilometres over 9 hours’ drive.
-Volcano Climbing Mgahinga National Park is a great adventure to undertake.
+Mountain Climbing at Mgahinga National Park is a great adventure to undertake.

 Mountain Muhavura is a typical cone-shaped volcano that provides some of the best views of the country including other Virunga volcanoes, Lake Edward in Queen Elizabeth National Park, Bwindi Impenetrable National Park, and the Rwenzori Mountains.
 It does not have the thick forests of Gahinga and Sabinyo; much of the climb is on loose rock with grasses and small shrubs, which rewards you with excellent vistas of the area.
 There is a clear crater lake at the top on 4,127m, which it takes 8–10 hours.